-left from Alberta Ferretti's Fall 2008 RTW collection.
+And I gotta say, I'm absolutely in love with her runway work.
+Check out the pic to the left from Alberta Ferretti's Fall 2008 RTW collection.
 Aack!
 Girl crush alert!
 It's really nice to see a different type of face and a different ethnicity represented on the runway.
 After the disaster of last season's white-washed shows, designers are finally getting their acts together, just a bit.

-o now we have Du, but...uh...who else, exactly?
+So now we have Du, but...uh...who else, exactly?
 I started wracking my brain trying to think of other famous Asian models, the ones who paved the way for Du and the ones who will follow her.
 The list is pathetically short, I'm afraid.

 As you know, she's branched out into acting now and the pic to the right is her at the Chopard-Valentino Party at Cannes, where she was recognized as an actress with international appeal.
 Maybe it was those tiny outfits in Sin City that made such an impact?
 Ha.